B1ggDave/kotlinbyexample.github.io/examples/09_Kotlin_JS/05_Canvas.md

 # Canvas (Hello Kotlin)

-The following example demonstrates usage of HTML5 Canvas from Kotlin.
+The following example demonstrates the use of the HTML5 Canvas from Kotlin.

-Here strange creatures are watching the kotlin logo.
+Here strange creatures are watching the Kotlin logo.
 You can drag'n'drop them as well as the logo.
-Doubleclick to add more creatures but be careful.
+Double-click to add more creatures but be careful.
 They may be watching you!

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3" data-target-platform="canvas" data-output-height="700">